buttermilk-crypto/tweetPepper/README.md

 ## Key Classes

 The implementation contains a nice class hierarchy for keys to give structure to the raw DJB keys.
-The chief benefit is strong typing to represent the keys which otherwise would be merely byte arrays, as well as a place to hang meta-data.
+The chief benefit is strong typing to represent the keys which otherwise would be merely byte arrays, as well as a place to hang metadata.

-All keys contain at least some meta-data, which currently is the date and time of key generation, the block type, and the key usage (boxing, signing, or secretbox).
+All keys contain at least some metadata, which currently is the date and time of key generation, the block type, and the key usage (boxing, signing, or secretbox).

 Have a browse of the [keys package] (https://github.com/buttermilk-crypto/tweetnacl-java/tree/master/src/main/java/com/cryptoregistry/tweet/pepper/key).